 The AP Poll

 It's the latest AP Poll, and we want to know what you think.
-Who knows--you might see your response in an upcoming issue of AP!
+Who knows—we might print your response in the December issue of AP!